 I worked with artists with diverse embodiment and non-neuronormative behaviour and worked as a physiotherapist for people with physical impairments.
 In queer activism and feminism, I visit topics of ecofeminism, intersectionality, bi/pan activism, youth activism and trans rights.
 I inquire into different strands of magic, notion of the extra-sensory inception, birth, death and grieving research, biology, environmental studies, European herbal remedies, energy work and bodywork, witchcraft and its diverse contextualisation across time and different cultural/social groups.
 Another of my past experiences is providing peer counselling in a multi-national, -faith and -cultural environment at the United World College of the Adriatic (2010-2011).

-I delight in searching for the ‘kernel of joy’* through art, poetry, breath, dance, for the erotic in its broadest sense, the creative life force, the life and its cycles na endings, which is an antithesis to the plasticized packaged sensations, freeing the word ‘erotic’ from a solely sexualized, anthropocentric and social context, where this misunderstanding capitalizes on serving us an idea of a disconnectedness from this source and incompleteness.
-I try to inquire into a possibility to reclaim it for our wellbeing instead of a status and image, attempt to learn, build and share ideas for our human wholeness while recognizing our individual longings and humbling interdependency and honouring the more personal choices and the variety in which we can conduct relationship to the world and one another.
-This is the art of living we all are exposed to and compelled to learn and that often fuels me into more learning and creation.”
+I delight in searching for the ‘kernel of joy’* through art, poetry, breath, dance, for the erotic in its broadest sense, the creative life force, the life and its cycles and endings, which is an antithesis to the plasticized packaged sensations, freeing the ‘erotic’ from a solely sexualized, anthropocentric and social context, where this misunderstanding capitalizes on serving us an idea of a disconnectedness from this source and incompleteness.
+I try to inquire into a possibility to reclaim it for our wellbeing instead of a status and image, into an attempt to learn, build and share ideas for our human wholeness while recognizing our individual longings and humbling interdependency and honouring choices, queering the variety in which we can conduct our relationship(s) to the world and one another.
+My mission is to seek and create ecologies of pleasure and intimacy as an antidote to extractive nature of exploitative systems we currently live in.

 *Audre Lorde, ‘The Uses of the Erotic: The Erotic as Power’